vincent0426/a1/README.md

 An agent compiler is a direct replacement for agent frameworks such as Langchain or aisdk, where you define an `Agent` and run.
 The diference is:

-* **Safety:** A1 generates code for each unique agent input, optimizing constantly to shrink the prompt injection attack surface.
+1. **Safety:** A1 generates code for each unique agent input, optimizing constantly to shrink the prompt injection attack surface.
-* **Speed:** A1 makes codegen practical for tool-wielding agents with aggressive parallelism and static checking.
+2. **Speed:** A1 makes codegen practical for tool-wielding agents with aggressive parallelism and static checking.
-* **Determinism:** A1 optimizes for determinism via an engineered cost function.
+3. **Determinism:** A1 optimizes for determinism via an engineered cost function.
 For example, it may replace an LLM call with a fast RegEx but may revert on-the-fly if a tool's schema evolves.
-* **Flexibility** A tool in A1 can be instantly constructed from an OpenAPI document, an MCP server, a DB connection string, an fsspec path, a Python function, a Python package, or even just a documentation website URL.
+4. **Flexibility** A tool in A1 can be instantly constructed from an OpenAPI document, an MCP server, a DB connection string, an fsspec path, a Python function, a Python package, or even just a documentation website URL.

 Agent compilers emerged from frustration with the MCP protocol and SOTA agent frameworks where every agent runs a static while loop program.
 Slow, unsafe, and highly nondeterministic.

 An agent compiler can perform the same while loop (just set `Verify=IsLoop()`) but has the freedom to explore superoptimal execution plans, while subject to engineered constraints (e.g. type-safety).

+Ultimately the goal is "determinism-maxing": specifying as much of your task as fully deterministic code (100% accuracy) and gradually reducing non-deterministic LLM calls to the bare minimum.

 ## 🚀 How to get started?